 I’ve spoken quite a bit about decluttering and the benefits of that for all seniors – but for the ones who are living with dementia – it holds significant importance.

-The reason that a decluttered environment is more important for seniors with dementia is because of the effects that dementia seems to have on someone’s perception – meaning that their ability to distinguish one object or color from another may become distorted.
+The reason that a decluttered environment is more important for seniors with dementia is because of the effects that this disease seems to have on someone’s perception – meaning that their ability to distinguish one object or color from another may become distorted.

 What makes decluttering a home of someone with dementia a bit more difficult is that hoarding is a fairly common symptom of dementia.